 Below are the options on how to install your tag.
 You may opt to install the tag yourself, email the tag to your webmaster, or use Google Tag Manager.

 Depending on which option you choose, Google ads will provide you with a code and straightforward instructions on how to set up your tag on your website.
 For example, the image below provides the instructions when using the option for Google Tag Manager to install the codes.

 Let us help you start tracking your conversions!

 7. What Exactly is a Landing Page?

-For you to convert potential customers, a good landing page will include a form where customers can fill out their information in exchange for a service or a product that you are offering.
+For you to convert potential customers, a good landing page will include key elements such as a form where customers can fill out their information in exchange for a service or a product that you are offering.